Week 14 NFL score predictions: A guide to best games, more

 Point spread: HOU -4.5 | Matchup quality: 62.7 (of 100)

 Mike Wells' pick: Andrew Luck is coming off being shut out for the first time in his seven-year NFL career, and now the Colts are about to face the hottest team in the league in the Texans, who started their nine-game winning streak with a Week 4 overtime victory over Indianapolis.
-The Texans have the league's 10th-best defense and are 4-2 in their last six games against Indianapolis.
+The Texans have the league's 10th-best defense and are 4-2 in their past six games against Indianapolis.
 The Colts' playoff aspirations suffer another blow with a second straight loss.
 Texans 35, Colts 24

 Sarah Barshop's pick: The game will be another high-scoring affair, similar to the shootout that Houston won in Indianapolis in Week 4.
 The Texans will continue their streak, becoming just the fifth team in the Super Bowl era to have a 10-game winning streak and three-game losing streak in the same season.
 Texans 30, Colts 27